Skip to main content

 Excitement and freedom!

-Skiing off-piste in Senja is something else.
-The breathtaking contrasts between the jagged peaks and the sea below are truly unique.
+Skiing off-piste in Senja is really something else.
+The breathtaking contrasts between the jagged peaks and the sea below are quite unique.

 Always go with a local guide, both for your own safety and to get the best skiing!